 Does Your Diagnosis

-Alternative to Meds has been primarily invested in medication withdrawal for over 15 years.
-Using Holistic and Environmental Medicine, we have published evidence decisively showing that well over 77% of clients at the center suffer from fewer symptoms and feel better than they ever did while still medicated.
-Guiding our clients on a path of better health and what we call natural mental health is our primary goal.
+Alternative to Meds has been primarily invested in medication withdrawal for nearly 2 decades now.
+Using holistic, orthomolecular, and environmental Medicine, we have published evidence decisively showing that well over 77% of clients at the center suffer from fewer symptoms and feel better than they ever did while still medicated.
+Guiding our clients on a path to better health and what we call natural mental health is our primary goal.

-Many people find it hard to believe that we find success with people “as bad as they are” and seem to think that everyone else has it better than them.
+Many people find it hard to believe that we find success with people “as bad off as they consider they are” and seem to think that others had a much easier time of it than them.
 Make no mistake, we are not some drug rehab trying to teach a person how they can just live with the symptoms.
 Far from that.
 We are driving into the genetic and physiological underpinnings of these situations.
-Watch this video to see a woman that was very debilitated by antidepressants and benzodiazepines find her life back like a miracle.
+Watch this video to see a woman that was very debilitated by antidepressants and benzodiazepines, finally finding her life back like a miracle.

 15 Years Experience by Professionals Who Understand Your Journey.